Conflict – 20th Century

 Massacre at Sea: the Royal Edward and the UB-14, 1915

-In both World Wars the greatest danger many troops faced, especially if they were in support or non-frontline roles, may well have been that of sinking of their transports.
-One such disaster occurred in August 1915.
-The enemy vessel responsible was small, underpowered and slightly armed but this was not on this occasion when she was she to wreak destruction wholly disproportionate to her size…
+In both World Wars the greatest danger that many troops faced, especially if they were in support or non-frontline roles, may well have been that of sinking of their transports.
+One such disaster occurred in August 1915 when the liner Royal Edward encountered a German U-boat in the Aegean .
+The vessel responsible, UB-14, was small, underpowered and slightly armed but these were not disadvantages on this occasion, when she was she to wreak destruction wholly disproportionate to her size…

-The Loss of Hospital Ship Anglia, November 1915
+The Loss of Hospital Ship HMHS Anglia, November 1915

 All shipwrecks are terrible but an extra degree of horror is involved when the vessel in question is a hospital ship.
 The 100th anniversary of the sinking of one such ship, the HMHS Anglia, fell on 17th November 2015.
 Its loss is an inspiring story of tragedy and heroism by nurses and other medical staff, wounded men and ship’s crews.
 The article includes some dramatic photographs taken at the scene and the story has a bizarre postscript.